lando/lando/docs/guides/frontend.md

       - npm install
 ```

-Note the `run` section.
+Note the `build` section.
 This bash command will automatically run when we start our app, installing any Node packages specified in our package.json file.

 Adding Grunt/Gulp/Etc.
 ---------------------